Salromag/palette-inspector/palette-inspector/README.md

 - 🎨 **Color swatches**: Preview each color with a visual square.
 - 📋 **Copy to clipboard**: Quickly copy any color in the format you prefer (HEX, RGB, HSL).
 - 📊 **Summary report**: See how many unique colors were found and how often they occur.
 - ⚡ **Lightweight and fast**: Runs only when you click, no background activity.
+- ☁️ **Download palette in json file**: Downlaod the palette to use it in other places.

 ---